Norco (video game)

 Norco is a 2022 point-and-click adventure game developed by Geography of Robots and published by Raw Fury.
-It released for macOS and Windows in May and for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X in November.
-The game takes place in an alternate version of Norco, Louisiana, and follows Kay, a woman who has returned home after her mother's death.
-Norco received several award nominations.
+Set in a dystopian, futuristic version of Norco, Louisiana, it follows Kay, a woman who has returned home after her estranged mother's death.
+While searching for her missing brother, she becomes entangled in the mystery of her mother's investigations.